Thoughtful Teacher Gifts

 In Order

-Do you ever wonder why students jump around project to project without finishing?
+Do you ever wonder why students jump around project to project without finishing it in order?
 Teaching students or your children to prioritize and complete projects in order is a doable goal.
-One easy way is to write a list of things to complete and teach them to complete it in order written.
+One easy way is to write a list of things to complete and teach them to complete projects in order.
 In the elementary classroom during a block of work time, I write down a list of things on the board that need to be done.
 I teach my students that my lists are always meant to be completed starting at the top.
 When you complete the first item, you move on to the second item, etc. Sometimes I draw a line dividing the top part of the list from the bottom part.
 This is usually a visual reminder that the things above the line must be completed and the things below the line are things to do if you get time or if you actually complete all the above.
-I’m not fond of long lists of things to do, but occasionally this is necessary on a “catch up” day where students are in various stages of completion on projects or your family is cleaning up the house after the holidays.…
+Writing lists help students visualize, prioritize, and complete projects in order.
+I’m not fond of long lists of things to do, but occasionally this is necessary on a “catch up” day when students are in various stages of completion…

 Be Honest